-Most beneficiaries will pay nothing for Medicare Part A. We all pay taxes during our working years that are specifically for our future healthcare coverage during retirement.
+Well, not exactly.
+Most beneficiaries will pay nothing for Medicare Part A at age 65 though because they have already pre-paid it.
+You see, we all pay taxes during our working years that are specifically for our future Medicare hospital coverage during retirement.
 These taxes go to offset the cost of Part A later on.

 When do I enroll in Medicare Part A?

 You’ll want to keep your eye on the mail for your card.
 It is a red, white and blue card printed on heavy card stock.
 It is okay to laminate the card when you receive it so that it will stay in good shape over the years of being in your wallet or purse.

 Your Medicare Part A coverage will pay for a great deal.
 However, you will have some cost-sharing as well that you are responsible for.

 Each year CMS determines the Medicare Part A deductible and coinsurance that you will be responsible for during the following year.
 These are the cost-sharing amounts that you must pay when using your Part A benefits.
-In 2017, you will pay:
+In 2020, you will pay:

-- a $1316 deductible for each inpatient hospital stay when you have not been in the hospital during the previous 60 days.
+- a $1408 deductible for each inpatient hospital stay when you have not been in the hospital during the previous 60 days.

-- $329 per day for days 61 – 90 of a consecutive hospital stay
+- $352 per day for days 61 – 90 of a consecutive hospital stay

-- $658 per day for days 91 – 150 of a consecutive hospital stay
+- $704 per day for days 91 – 150 of a consecutive hospital stay

 - Any and all costs for day 150 and beyond

+For skilled nursing facility stays, Medicare covers the first 20 days.
+Your daily copay in 2020 for days 21- 100 will be $176.
 Fortunately, both Medigap policies and Part C Advantage plans will help cover these costs.
 Either type of plan will help you to significantly reduce your financial exposure.